WHAT THE TRUST IS ALL ABOUT.

-The Trust spends over $1000 annually on rat poison around huts as well as a cat trap at each hut costing $150.
+The Trust spends over $1000 annually on rat poison around huts as well as a cat kill trap and a cage trap at each hut costing over $300.

 All we ask is that you treat these huts like your own and look after them.

 There is little to be gained from complaining about issues.
 If you see something that needs doing - get it done if you can.
-If you cant please advise us a picture is appropriate.
+If you can't, please advise us and send a picture if appropriate.

 Remove all rubbish, Don't leave old chairs, cardboard boxes etc at huts.
-Remove all perishable food.
+Remove all food.

 Think about a little cleaning, Washing any green verdigris off the hut.
 Cleaning the windows - especially the window tracks.
 Cleaning the floors.
 It is helpful to contact the Trust before your trip to check if anything needs done.